gregoranders/nodejs-create-release/README.md

   draft:
     description: '`true` for a draft, `false` to publish'
     required: false
-    default: false
+    default: true
   prerelease:
-    description: '`true` for a prerelease, `false` to full release'
+    description: '`true` for a prerelease, `false` for a full release'
     required: false
     default: false
   target: